jonasbn/pxy-redirect/README.md

 This is service I created for deployment on [DigitalOcean][DO].
 The service has been replace by a serverless function [pxy-redirect-ow-function][FUNCTION]

 It supports some documentation I have written up, which resulted in a bug.
 The bug could be observed when displaying a Markdown page on GitHub. which exceeded the size limit of what could be rendered a Markdown.

-The service is available at: [pxy.fi]
+Please see my [blog post][BLOG] for the long version.

 ## Description